-The Company's financial instruments as at December 31, 2024 include cash and cash equivalents, restricted cash related to performance guarantee, player deposits on hand, amounts due from payment processors, accounts receivable, accounts payable and accrued liabilities, amounts due to related parties, liability for player deposits on hand, player loyalty bonuses, consideration payable liability and Redeemable Preferred Shares.
-The carrying value of these amounts are reasonable estimates of fair values due to the relatively short periods to maturity and the terms of these instruments.
+The Company's financial instruments as at March 31, 2025 include cash and cash equivalents, restricted cash related to performance guarantee, player deposits on hand, amounts due from payment processors, accounts receivable, accounts payable and accrued liabilities, amounts due to related parties, liability for player deposits on hand, player loyalty bonuses, consideration payable liability, loan payable and Redeemable Preferred Shares.
+The carrying value of the loan payable approximates its fair value because it accrued interest at variable market rates.
+The carrying value of the other financial instruments are reasonable approximations of their fair values due to the relatively short periods to maturity and the terms of these instruments.